CarolineMillan/grape/README.md

 # grape

-my grep clone. work in progress.
+my grep clone. work in progress. currently a regex matcher that uses Thomson's NFA algorithm.

 to build: